EnricoTesta/mlatoms/README.md

 algorithm in the library.
 Once docker images are built you are free to deploy those in your favorite environment.

+You may run *python deploy_atoms.py* to deploy atoms to GCP Container Registry.

 - Make a universal training routine
 - Write one script for each algorithm (train)
 - Write one script to encapsule each algorithm in an appropriate